Frequently asked

 Why is my venue already listed?

 ThatEventSite builds a public layer for the events and venues that make up a community's actual schedule.
-If a page exists for your venue, it's part of that public local discovery layer — not a paid plan.
+If a page exists for your venue, it's part of that free local listing — not a paid plan.
 Claiming it is free and gives you direct control.

 What if my venue isn't listed yet?